Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 The MAD was designed to be as simple as possible to operate.
 Prior to deploying the unit, we select the best location as previously described, and configure the GPS location (degrees and decimal minutes followed by the heading, e.g. DDMM.mmmmH).
 The ham operator who deploys the unit (and acts as the control operator) simply attaches the best available antenna and switches the unit on.
-The club can provide operators a SMA whip antenna or an SMA magmount antenna.
+The club can provide operators an SMA whip antenna or an SMA magmount antenna.
-In addition, we keep an SMA to SO-239 adapter cable between the inside of the lid and the top foam insert to allow use with an antenna with a UHF connector, e.g. a mast or other vertical.
+In addition, we keep an SMA to SO-239 adapter cable between the inside of the lid and the top foam insert to allow use of an antenna with a UHF connector, e.g. a mast or other vertical.

 To confirm the unit is operating properly, 2 things can be observed:
 1. The LCD display will display the last decoded packet.
 We ask operators to periodically check that this is being updated.
 1. The adapter cable silences the HT's speaker, but the HT LCD will turn blue while receiving and orange when transmitting (see settings, above).

+Most APRS packets are set to be rebroadcast 2-3 times.
+With the config settings in the repo the MAD is configured as a fill-in digipeater, so it will "consume" one of these broadcast slots, including the WIDE1 slot.
+Since this includes your event APRS packets along with everyone else's, when placing the unit be sure it has a path to the next hop, typically a mountaintop digipeater.
+This is only one approach to operating - you can alter this behavior by setting the TT4 PATH and ALIAS variables appropriately.
+While explicit paths are an option, we chose not to take that approach because the MAD will not be in range of all APRS transmitters and do not always have the ability to configure all of the APRS devices in an event.
+A very complete description of how APRS paths work can be found at http://wa8lmf.net/DigiPaths.